Overview of Bladder Cancer

 |Click to enlarge these bladder cancer images|

-In industrialized countries (e.g., United States, Canada, France), more than 90% of cases originate in the transitional epithelial cells (called transitional cell carcinoma; TCC).
-In developing countries, 75% of cases are squamous cell carcinomas caused by Schistosoma haematobium (parasitic organism) infection.
+In industrialized countries (e.g., United States, Canada, France), more than 90 percent of bladder cancer cases originate in the transitional epithelial cells (called transitional cell carcinoma; TCC).
+In developing countries, 75 percent of cases are squamous cell carcinomas caused by Schistosoma haematobium (parasitic organism) infection.
 Rare types of bladder cancer include small cell carcinoma, carcinosarcoma, primary lymphoma, and sarcoma.

 Incidence & Prevalence of Bladder Cancer

 According to the National Cancer Institute, the highest incidence of bladder cancer occurs in industrialized countries such as the United States, Canada, and France.
-Incidence is lowest in Asia and South America, where it is about 70% lower than in the United States.
+Incidence is lowest in Asia and South America, where it is about 70 percent lower than in the United States.

 Bladder cancer is 2 to 3 times more common in men.
-In the United States, approximately 38,000 men and 15,000 women are diagnosed with the disease each year.
+In the United States, approximately 74,690 new cases of bladder cancer are diagnosed each year and about 16,000 people die from the disease.
 Bladder cancer is the fourth most common type of cancer in men and the eighth most common type in women.
 The disease is more prevalent in Caucasians than in African Americans and Hispanics.